dragon731012/Ego-Menu-Bookmarklets/README.md

 ## Installation
 To 'install' Ego Menu, simply:
 - 1️⃣ !
-Make sure bookmark bar is active on chrome by pressing CTRL+SHIFT+B
+Make sure bookmark bar is active on chrome by pressing CTRL+SHIFT+B OR CMD+SHIFT+B
 - 2️⃣ !
 Visit [Menu.js Source Code](https://raw.githubusercontent.com/yeahbread/Ego-Menu-Bookmarklets/main/Menu.js), and copy everything from that page.
 - 3️⃣ !
 Paste the copied code from the previous step into the URL entry of a bookmark
 - 4️⃣ !
 Visit a website (bookmarklets don't work on SOME strict sites, or on chrome://newtab), and press the bookmarklet you just made.